jszczygiel/AndroidYoutubeOverlay/README.md

 How to Use:
 -----------

-1. Add following line to your Activity declaration in AndroidManifest.xml
+- Add following line to your Activity declaration in AndroidManifest.xml
 ```
   android:configChanges="orientation|keyboardHidden|screenSize"
 ```

-2. Use builder to create Fragment instance (Remember to set proper YT_DEVELOPER_KEY)
+- Use builder to create Fragment instance (Remember to set proper YT_DEVELOPER_KEY for your own project)
 ```
   ytPlayer = YoutubeOverlayFragment.newBuilder(YT_DEVELOPER_KEY, this).setListId(android.R.id.list).buildAndAdd();
 ```

-3. Handle view click
+- Handle view click
 ```
   final ViewHolder holder;
   if (convertView == null) {